rhomobile/rhomobile-docs/docs/en/5.2.2/rhoconnect/push-client-setup-rps.md

 If you are using an Android device, install `rhoconnect_push_service.apk` to your device.

 #### Using ADB
-One way to do this is to connect your Android to your computer with a USB cable and use `adb install`.
+One way to install the .apk is to connect your Android to your computer with a USB cable and use `adb install`.
 You can verify that your device is connected by executing:

 	$ adb devices